Guest edited by Dr. Felice Gragnano, Dr. Arturo Cesaro, and Prof. Paolo Calabrò from the University of Campania “Luigi Vanvitelli”, Caserta, Italy

-Lipids in Health and Disease invites you to contribute a manuscript to our new thematic series, "Targeting Lipids for Cardiovascular and Neurological Health: Novel Mechanisms and Therapeutics".
+Lipids in Health and Disease invites you to contribute a manuscript to our new thematic series, "Targeting Lipids for Cardiovascular Health: Novel Mechanisms and Therapeutics".

-People who maintain ideal cardiovascular and neurological health have a high life expectancy and a low lifeime risk of disabling and life-threatening medical conditions.
-Therefore, the identification and adoption of novel strategies to pursue ideal cardiovascular and neurological health represent a vital opportunity to improve the prevention and treatment of cardiovascular and neurological diseases.
-Because atherogenic lipids and lipoproteins play a central causal role in the initiation and progression of endothelial dysfunction and atherosclerosis, maintenance of optimal lipid levels is necessary to attain ideal cardiovascular and neurological health status.
+People who maintain ideal cardiovascular health have high life expectancy and low lifetime risk of disabling and life-threatening medical conditions.
+Therefore, the identification and adoption of novel strategies to pursue ideal cardiovascular health represent a vital opportunity to improve the prevention and treatment of cardiovascular diseases.
+Because atherogenic lipids and lipoproteins play a causal role in the initiation and progression of endothelial dysfunction and atherosclerosis, maintenance of optimal lipid levels is necessary to attain ideal cardiovascular health status.

-Evidence from Mendelian randomization studies and randomized trials have conclusively demonstrated that lower low-density lipoprotein (LDL) cholesterol can effectively reduce cardiovascular and neurological risks.
-Additional benefit may derive by lowering triglycerides and lipoprotein(a) and elevating serum levels and activity of high-density lipoprotein (HDL).
+Evidence from Mendelian randomization studies and randomized trials has conclusively demonstrated that lower low-density lipoprotein cholesterol (LDL-C) can effectively reduce cardiovascular risks.
+Additional benefits may derive from lowering triglycerides and lipoprotein(a) and elevating serum levels and activity of high-density lipoprotein cholesterol (HDL-C).

-To date, numerous challenges and controversies exist concerning the cumulative effect of lipid-carrying lipoproteins on cardiovascular and neurological health, the magnitude of the clinical benefit obtained by achieving and maintaining optimal lipid levels, and the best timing to initiate lipid-modifying strategies to mitigate cardiovascular and neurological risk.
+To date, numerous challenges and controversies exist concerning the cumulative effect of lipid-carrying lipoproteins on cardiovascular health, the magnitude of the clinical benefit obtained by achieving and maintaining optimal lipid levels and the best timing to initiate lipid-modifying strategies to mitigate cardiovascular risk.

-We invite you to contribute to this new thematic series of Lipids in Health and Disease, which will focus on the link between lipids and cardiovascular and neurological health from mechanisms to therapeutics, emphasizing the importance of an individualized approach in clinical and pre-clinical studies design (so-called “precision medicine”).
+We invite you to contribute to this new thematic series of Lipids in Health and Disease, which will focus on the link between lipids and cardiovascular health from mechanisms to therapeutics, emphasizing the importance of an individualized approach in clinical and preclinical studies design (so-called “precision medicine”).

-We warmly welcome articles, including original research, narrative reviews, systematic reviews and meta-analysis, mini-reviews, and commentary on this relevant and rapidly evolving topic.
+We warmly welcome articles, including original research, narrative reviews, systematic reviews and meta-analyses, mini-reviews, and commentary on this relevant and rapidly evolving topic.

-Lipids, lipoproteins, LDL, HDL, lipoprotein(a), triglycerides, atherosclerosis, endothelial dysfunction, cardiovascular disease, cardiometabolic disease, neurological disease.
+Lipids, lipoproteins, LDL, HDL, lipoprotein(a), triglycerides, atherosclerosis, endothelial dysfunction, cardiovascular disease, cardiometabolic disease.

 - Mechanisms and molecular pathways affecting lipids and lipoproteins metabolism